Dow futures claw back from Monday's market carnage

 |-3.71%

-Asian markets continued a retreat with Japan's Nikkei down 3 percent after returning from a holiday on Monday.
-Hong Kong's Hang Seng edged 0.2 percent lower and the Shanghai Composite sank 1.6 percent.
+Asian markets continued a retreat with Japan's Nikkei lost 3.3 percent after returning from a holiday on Monday.
+Hong Kong's Hang Seng edged 0.3 percent higher and the Shanghai Composite sank 0.6 percent.

+In Europe, London's FTSE was off 0.2 percent, Germany's DAX was lower by 0.3 percent and France's CAC was lower by 0.3 percent.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE